onpat/ay16f57/README.md

 ## Feature
 1. **Plays RSF file from I2C EEPROM**<br>
    Plays RSF file and press button to skip the song.<br>
-   EEPROM data structureis like that:<br>
+   EEPROM data structure is:<br>
    01-07: Address High, Low of song 1 to 4<br>
    data is headderless RSF (starts with 3F FF) and append EOF(FD) at the end of the each song.<br>
    See "64krom".

 2. **Tests PSG IC while startup**<br>
-   If LED light up while startup sound, it is AY-3-8910 or clone.<br>
+   If LED light up while startup sound playing, it is AY-3-8910 or clone.<br>
    If it turns off, it is YM2149.<br>
-   Also, If IOA3 is high while start up, IOB is '10101010' else, '01010101'.<br>
+   Also, If IOA3 is high while start up, IOB is '10101010' or else, '01010101'.<br>

 3. **Tests and disables PIC**<br>
    If button was pressed while startup, LED will blink about 5 seconds